cloudposse/atmos/README.md

   - `cd example`
   - `make all` - it will build the Docker image, build the CLI tool inside the image, and then start the container
+  - `cd /localhost/`  # this will mount your home directory inside the container
+  - `cd <to the atmos repo you cloned on your computer>`
+  - `vendir sync` # This will invoke [`vendir`](https://github.com/vmware-tanzu/carvel-vendir) which will vendor remote components into the example directory.

-Note that the name of the CLI executable is configurable.
+__NOTE__: that the name of the CLI executable is configurable.

 In the [Dockerfile](example/Dockerfile) for the example, we've chosen the name `atmos`, but it could be any name you want, for example
 `ops`, `cli`, `ops-exe`, etc. The name of the CLI executable is configured using `ARG CLI_NAME=atmos` in the Dockerfile.

-After the container starts, run `atmos help` to see the available commands and available flags.
+You can now run `atmos help` to see the available commands and available flags.

 __NOTE:__ We use the Cloud Posse [geodesic](https://github.com/cloudposse/geodesic) image as the base image for the container.
 This is not strictly a requirement, but our base image ships with all the standard tools for cloud automation that we depend on (e.g. `terraform`, `helm`, `helmfile`, etc).